nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-render-html-in-the-browser-using-the-html-module-in-elm.md

 ```
 a bunch of spaceship data, and instead of just spitting out raw text in the browser, I want to actually insert real HTML.
 Before we actually do that, though, we're going to have to adjust our imports.

 Right now, we're just importing the `text` function from `Html`.
 Delete `text`, and put in `(..)` instead so that we can import everything from `Html` into our modules namespace.
-Also, we're going to want to import `Html.Attributes` so that we have access to things like style, for example.
+Also, we're going to want to import `Html.Attributes` so that we have access to things like `style`, for example.

 ```javascript
 import Html exposing (..)
 import Html.Attributes exposing (..)
 ```

 Back down to `renderShips`.
-This is going to take in a list of `ships`, and we're going to return a `div`.
-Div is a function that comes from the HTML library.
+This is going to take in a list of `ships`, and we're going to return a `div`. `div` is a function that comes from the `Html` library.
 It takes two arguments, which are two lists, `[] []`.
 The first is a list of HTML attributes, and the second is a list of other pieces of HTML.

 ```javascript
 renderShips ships =
     div [] []
 ```

-That is the pattern that the whole Elm HTML library uses, so it's good to learn.
-First thing we want to do is give this div an attribute of `style`, which takes a list of tuples.
+That is the pattern that the whole Elm `Html` library uses, so it's good to learn.
+First thing we want to do is give this `div` an attribute of `style`, which takes a list of tuples.
 A tuple is expressed by these parentheses right here, and a comma inside the parentheses.

 ```javascript
 renderShips ships =